-7. Remove the wheel.
-NOTICE: Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.
-[ECA11071]
+Remove the wheel.
+NOTICE: Do not apply the brake after the wheel and brake disc have been removed, otherwise the brake pads will be forced shut.
+[ECA11073]

 To install the rear wheel

 1. Install the drive chain onto the rear sprocket.